FastEval/FastEval/docs/custom-benchmarks.md

 }
 ```

-From these, the rating will be extracted automatically and a final average rating will be computed.
-The final average rating would in this case be 8.
+From these judgments, the ratings will be extracted automatically.
+In this case, the ratings would be `[10, 6]`.
+Finally, an average rating will be computed.
+For this example, the result would be `8` which would be the final score.
+A higher score would indicate more favorable judgments corresponding to a model that answers your questions more like in your test data.